gnames/gnparser/README.md

 is able to deal with the most complex scientific name-strings.

 ``gnparser`` takes a name-string like ``Drosophila (Sophophora) melanogaster Meigen, 1830`` and returns parsed components in `JSON` format.
-This behavior is definded in its tests and the [test file] is a good source of information about parser's capabilities, its input and output.
+This behavior is defined in its tests and the [test file] is a good source of information about parser's capabilities, its input and output.

 ## Speed